Last updated on April 30th, 2021 at 04:56 pm

 If you’ve followed my story at all, you’ll know I’ve had some major problems with ear buds as fragile models fell underfoot, cords frayed, and I just felt I wasn’t getting the value for the hundreds of dollars I’d drop on a headset.
 So earlier this year, I decided to switch it up and invest in some Sennheiser HD1 Over-Ear Wireless Headphones after featuring it on my 2016 wish list from #52!

-27) Hang up Christmas lights for the first time ever.
+27) Hang up Christmas lights for the first time.

-I didn’t see myself putting up Christmas lights this year—just like I didn’t do every year before—but when Sarah came home with a pile of NOMA Christmas lights from Canadian Tire… I knew it was “go time!”
+I didn’t see myself putting up Christmas lights this year—like I didn’t do every year before—but when Sarah came home with a pile of NOMA Christmas lights from Canadian Tire… I knew it was “go time!”

 And you know what?
 It’s not all that hard—if you use the right equipment.